sofiakbergstrom/BB2490/project_diary.md

 Our goal today is to create heatmaps on our data.
 Me and Yim tryed to do this on Project 1 and Project 2.
 We used the length distribution that was located in fastaqc_data.txt file that was created for each sample when doing the FastaQC part.
 We extracted the length distribution and put in a file and created a heat map for each project.

 First we wanted to do all samples in the same heat map, but the different projects didn't range between the same length.
 Project 1 ranges between a length of 18 to 101, and prpject 2 ranges from 18-51.
 An other difference is that project 1 takes steps of two length at a time, they used 18-19, 20-21, 22-23 an so on.
 And project 2 have different length distribution number for each length.
-We converted the values into two fiels (called P1len.txt and P2len.txt for project 1 and 2 respectivelly), where each row corresponded to different samples and each value were separated by ",".
+We converted the values into two files (called P1len.txt and P2len.txt for project 1 and 2 respectivelly), where each row corresponded to different samples and each value were separated by ",".
 I worked on Project 2, and Yim worked on project 1.
 I used the following commands:
 ```